duality-solutions/Dynamic/doc/BDAP.md

 ### BDAP Code

-All of the code for [BDAP](https://duality.solutions/bdap) can be found in the [/src/bdap/](https://github.com/duality-solutions/Dynamic/tree/master/src/bdap) directory of Dynamic (DYN).
+All of the code for [BDAP](https://duality.solutions/bdap) can be found in the [/src/bdap/](https://github.com/duality-solutions/Dynamic/tree/master/src/bdap) directory of [Dynamic](https://github.com/duality-solutions/dynamic).

 ### DHT Code

-All of the code for the DHT can be found in the [/src/dht/](https://github.com/duality-solutions/Dynamic/tree/master/src/dht) directory of Dynamic (DYN).
+All of the code for the DHT can be found in the [/src/dht/](https://github.com/duality-solutions/Dynamic/tree/master/src/dht) directory of [Dynamic](https://github.com/duality-solutions/dynamic).